-The fact that it is forward looking costs which should be reflected is important.
+The Proposer of Modification 0678C further clarified that the fact that it is forward looking costs which should be reflected is important.
 If there is an historic cost which exists but cannot be changed in any way going forward by different use of the network by shippers, there is no value in terms of economic efficiency in sending a signal to shippers about that cost.
 Cost reflectivity should therefore only relate to new costs which would be created in the future or existing costs which can be avoided in the future as a result of a particular change in use.

 This argument points to network prices being set predominantly according to forward looking marginal costs, as these are the costs incurred or avoided by incremental use.